parikshitbajpai/parikshitbajpai/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

+# Hi, I'm Parikshit 👋

+## About Me

+I'm an engineer and researcher working at Idaho National Laboratory, focused on solving complex, real-world problems through technology.
+I enjoy working at the intersection of systems, data, and practical impact.

+* 🔬 Currently working on: High-impact engineering and research projects
+* 🧠 Interests: Systems thinking, scalable solutions, and applied innovation
+* ⚡ Strengths: Analytical problem-solving, learning fast, and executing under ambiguity

+## What I Work With

+* Programming: Python, C++, and modern engineering toolchains
+* Areas: Data systems, modeling, simulation, and applied research
+* Tools: Git, Linux, cloud and HPC environments

+## What Drives Me

+I’m motivated by work that actually matters — solving problems that have tangible impact, not just theoretical value.
+I care about building things that are robust, scalable, and useful in the real world.

+## Current Focus

+* Deepening expertise in advanced engineering systems
+* Building solutions that bridge research and production
+* Continuously improving technical and strategic thinking

+## Let’s Connect

+* GitHub: @parikshit-bajpai
+* Open to collaboration on meaningful technical projects

+---

+> "Build things that matter.
+Everything else is noise."

 --->